-2. Complaint heard by Governor's Complaints Panel
+$2. \ Complaint \ heard \ by \ Governor's \ Complaints \ Panel$

 Issue letter inviting complainant to meeting Issue letter confirming panel decision

 Destination of School Leavers

-Year 6 pupils leaving school in July 2022 went to the following secondary schools in September 2022:
+Year 6 pupils leaving school in July 2024 went to the following secondary schools in September

+2024: Beacon Hill Academy

 Colton Hills Community School

-Dormston School
+Moreton School

-Khalsa Academy
+Ormiston SWB Academy

+St Matthias School

 St Peter's Collegiate Academy

+St Regis Church of England Academy

-Bridgnorth Endowed School
+The Dormston School

+The Khalsa Academy

 Thomas Telford University Technical College

-Smestow School

-High fields School
+Wolverhampton Girls High School

-St Matthias School

-Moreton School

-Governors' Information to Parents Policy of charging for Visits or Events in School All charges for educational visits or special events which involve external providers, organised by the school, are voluntary and no one should be excluded from participation in any of these events on financial grounds.
+Governors' Information to Parents Policy of charging for Visits or Events in School

+All charges for educational visits or special events which involve external providers, organised by the school, are voluntary and no one should be excluded from participation in any of these events on financial grounds.
 However, these visits and events can only continue at the present level on the basis of receiving voluntary contributions from parents/carers.
 Children in receipt of free school meals are also entitled to free board and lodging on residential trips.
 However, this would amount to approximately 10% of the overall costs.
 As a school, we always subsidise residential visits by more than 10% per child.
 The Headteacher will be available to see any parent/carer experiencing difficulty in offering a voluntary contribution, in order that a solution may be found.
 Legislation and Documentation Educational Legislation arising from Acts of Parliament and documentation concerning the National Curriculum, National Literacy Strategy and the National Numeracy Strategy are to be found in school.
 If any parents/carers wish to see any of this documentation, please arrange a mutually convenient appointment with the Headteacher.
-Curriculum Statement The Governors have agreed and accepted the Local Education Authority's Curriculum Statement as the basis on which to establish the National Curriculum in school.
-A copy of this can be found on the school website.
+Curriculum Statement Our bespoke curriculum has been written and designed by all stakeholders.
+A full copy of our curriculum statement is available on the school website.

 Insurance The school has full public liability insurance cover under the LA insurance scheme.
 The school's property is also insured.
 Parents are reminded that children's personal belongings are not covered by the school's insurance and they should therefore make provision for these items under their home insurance policies.
-Holidays 2023/24 Autumn Term 2023 - Term Time: Tuesday 5 September 2023 to Friday 27 October 2023 - Half term: Monday 30 October 2023 to Friday 3 November 2023 - Term Time: Monday 6 November 2023 to Friday 22 December 2023 Spring Term 2024 - Term Time: Monday 8 January 2024 to Friday 9 February 2024 - Half term: Monday 12 February 2024 to Friday 16 February 2024 - Term Time: Monday 19 February 2024 to Friday 22 March 2024 Summer Term 2024 - Term Time: Monday 8 April 2024 to Friday 24 May 2024 - Half term: Monday 27 May 2024 to Friday 31 May 2024 - Term Time: Monday 3 June 2024 to Monday 22 July 2024 There will be additional teacher training days.
+Term Dates 2024/25 Autumn Term 2024 - Term Time: Monday 2 September 2024 to Friday 25 October 2024 - Half term: Monday 28 October 2024 to Friday 1 November 2024 - Term Time: Monday 4 November 2024 to Friday 20 December 2024 Spring Term 2025 - Term Time: Monday 6 January 2025 to Friday 14 February 2025 - Half term: Monday 17 February 2025 to Friday 21 February 2025 - Term Time: Monday 24 February 2025 to Friday II April 2025 Summer Term 2025 - Term Time: Monday 28 April 2025 to Friday 23 May 2025 - Half term: Monday 26 May 2025 to Friday 30 May 2025 - Term Time: Monday 2 June 2025 to Monday 21 July 2025 There will be additional teacher training days.